 Both micro and macro is junk science.
 And MMT is a prolific junk producer because it is based on provably false macrofoundations.
 Because MMT lacks the true theory it is not more than soapbox economics.

 It holds: “In order to tell the politicians and practitioners something about causes and best means, the economist needs the true theory or else he has not much more to offer than educated common sense or his personal opinion.”
 (Stigum)

 There is political economics and theoretical economics.
 The main differences are: (a) The goal of political economics is to successfully push an agenda, the goal of theoretical economics is to successfully explain how the actual economy works. (b) In political economics anything goes; in theoretical economics, the scientific standards of material and formal consistency are observed.

 Theoretical economics (= science) has been body-snatched by political economists (= agenda pushers).
-Political economics has produced NOTHING of scientific value in the past 200+ years.
+Political economics has produced NOTHING of scientific value in the last 200+ years.
 MMT is part of political economics.

 Methodologically it holds: If it isn’t macro-axiomatized, it isn’t economics.#1 Because of this, neither Walrasianism, Keynesianism/MMT, Marxianism, Austrianism is economics.
 The four main approaches have no truth value, merely some political use value.
 Politics needs no true theory only some populist rhetoric and some pseudo-scientific make-up.

 MMT is refuted on all counts.#2 There is NO place for MMTers in science.
 Politics and science have to be strictly separated and MMT has to be given the marching orders because of proven scientific incompetence.